romerogroup/pyprocar/README.md

 v4.1.3 Feb 27th, 2020 -- Renormalize alpha values in band unfolder for values > 1.

 v4.1.4 Feb 28th, 2020 -- Added option to convert k-points between reduced and cartesian when OUTCAR is supplied.

+v5.0.0 Mar 1st, 2020 -- Added discontinuous band-plotting feature and other improvements.